How to Fix Hyper V Error 0x80070539

 Run the VMConnectAccess Command

-4. Launch the VM and verify if the problem is solved.
+4. Try launching the VM and see if the access issue is resolved.

 1. Perform Hyper-V Live Migration